gcccheng/public_work_projects/set-up-github-arc-dind-mode.md

 Job container (your container: image, launched by the runner using the DinD socket)

 All three share a hostPath mount (e.g., /mydata) so the job container can write to a real directory on the node.
-This solves “persist Terraform state to local filesystem”.

 #### Challenges & Solutions